 REASONS TO HAVE PROLOTHERAPY?

-Prolotherapy for fluoroquinolone antibiotic toxicity–if you have taken Cipro, Levaquin, Avelox or Floxin and now suffer from chronic pain all over: suffering tendon damage with pain in your neck, shoulders, elbows, lower back, knees, Achilles and other areas from the side effects of antibiotics occurs infrequently but when it does, it can be incapacitating – if you want to have permanent relief and normal function back, then you need to have prolotherapy performed to each of these areas and you will get relief of the pain and healing of the tendons after a number of prolotherapy sessions.
+Prolotherapy for fluoroquinolone antibiotic toxicity–if you have taken Cipro, Levaquin, Avelox or Floxin and now suffer from chronic pain all over: suffering tendon damage with pain in your neck, shoulders, elbows, lower back, knees, Achilles and other areas from the side effects of antibiotics occurs infrequently but when it does, it can be incapacitating – if you want to have permanent relief and normal function back, then you need to have prolotherapy performed to each of these areas and you may get relief of the pain and healing of the tendons after a number of prolotherapy sessions.
 You don’t have to suffer anymore.

 Chronic pain is, unfortunately, a common and challenging condition for patients and physicians alike.
 The generally accepted definition of chronic pain is pain that lasts greater than three months or longer than expected for the injury or trauma that started the symptoms.
 Regarding chronic muscle, tendon and ligament pain, this is one of the most difficult conditions to treat in modern medicine.
 Some would say that there is no such thing as chronic pain; it is really acute pain that has been managed poorly for months or years without healing of the root cause.

 The accepted conventional treatments have been:

 The use of nonsteroidal anti-inflammatory medications, such as over-the-counter Aleve, Advil and Nuprin, etc, Physical therapy, Steroid injections such as corticosteroids, Depo-Medrol and Kenalog, and Surgery.

 None of these treatments effectively change or promote the healing process.
 When an injury lasts longer than expected, our bodies cease the healing process and change to a maintenance process.
 In simple terms, this means the tendon, ligament or muscle no longer has inflammation, such as a tendinitis, but rather a chronic thickening called tendinosis.
 This stage is where our body is no longer trying to heal the injury.
 It is just continuing to maintain the painful condition.
 Nonsteroidal anti- inflammatory medications may actually inhibit the recovery process acutely by stopping our body’s natural mechanism to heal.
 Corticosteroids may give short-term pain relief, but may actually inhibit healing too.